basho-labs/riak-mesos-tools/README.md

 To account for this difficulty, we've created a smart proxy called the `riak-mesos-director`.
 The director should keep tabs on the current state of the cluster including all of the hostnames and ports, and it also provides a load balancer / proxy to spread load across all of the nodes.

-To install the director as a marathon app with an id that matches your configured cluster name (default is `default`) + `-director`, simply run:
+To install the director as a marathon app with an id that matches your configured cluster name + `-director`, simply run:

     riak-mesos director install ts